What Makes a Good Retail Sales Training Program?

 Starting with a more modest 5 percent increase in conversions, you can quickly see just how much you have to gain from a good retail sales training program and how much your current training is costing you.

-Suppose you sell about $100K weekly on average checks of $120.
+Suppose you sell about $100K weekly on an average check of $120.
 That means you’re converting about 833 shoppers into customers each week.

 If the training increased nothing but conversions, your salespeople would convert an extra 42 customers a week for total sales of $105K.
 That’s an extra $20K a month just on conversions.